vinfreecs/genga/docs/Collisions.rst

 - :literal:`Collision Time Shift`, in units of a physical radius factor. (default :math:`1.0`)
 - :literal:`Stop at Collision`, flag to stop simulations at the first collision time (default 0)
 - :literal:`Stop Minimum Mass`, used for :ref:`StopAtCollision`, (default :math:`0`).
+- :literal:`Collision Model`, can be used to implement a different collision model.
+The default (0) is used for a perfect merger collision.

 | Relevant parameters in the :ref:`Define` are: